Fantastic Morphisms and Where to Find Them: A Guide to Recursion Schemes: Introduction

 \subsection{Diversification}

-The first variation on the catamorphism was the paramorphism~\citep{Mee92Par}, about which Meertens talked at the 41st 2.1 meeting in Burton, UK (1990), which describe recursive functions in which the body of structural recursion has access to immediate subterms as well as to their images under the recursion.
+The first variation on the catamorphisms was paramorphisms~\cite{Mee92Par}, about which Meertens talked at the 41st IFIP Working Group 2.1 (WG2.1) meeting in Burton, UK (1990).
+Paramorphisms describe recursive functions in which the body of structured recursion has access to not only the (recursively computed) sub-results of the input, but also the original subterms of the input.

-Then came a whole zoo of morphisms.
-Mutumorphisms~\citep{Fokkinga90:Tupling}, which are pairs of mutually recursive functions; zygomorphisms~\citep{Mal90Alg}, which consist of a main recursive function and an auxiliary one on which it depends; histomorphisms~\citep{UuV99Pri}, in which the body has access to the recursive images of all subterms, not just the immediate ones; so-called generalised folds~\citep{BiP98Gen}, which use polymorphic recursion to handle nested datatypes; and then there were generic accumulations~\citep{Par02Gen}, which keep intermediate results in additional parameters for later stages in the computation.
+Then came the zoo of morphisms. \emph{Mutumorphisms}~\cite{Fokkinga90:Tupling}, which are pairs of mutually recursive functions; \emph{zygomorphisms}~\cite{Mal90Alg}, which consist of a main recursive function and an auxiliary one on which it depends; \emph{monadic catamorphisms}~\cite{Fok94Monadic}, which are recursive functions that also cause computational effects; so-called \emph{generalized folds}~\cite{BiP98Gen}, which use polymorphic recursion to handle nested datatypes; \emph{histomorphisms}~\cite{UuV99Pri}, in which the body has access to the recursive images of all subterms, not just the immediate ones; and then there were \emph{generic accumulations}~\cite{Par02Gen}, which keep intermediate results in additional parameters for later stages in the computation.

 While catamorphisms focused on terminating programs based on initial algebra, the theory also generalized in the dual direction: \emph{anamorphisms}.
 These describe productive programs based on final coalgebras, that is, programs that progressively output structure, perhaps indefinitely.
-As variations on anamorphisms, there are apomorphisms~\citep{VeU98Fun}, which may generate subterms monolithically rather than step by step; futumorphisms~\citep{UuV99Pri}, which may generate multiple levels of a subterm in a single step, rather than just one; and many other anonymous schemes that dualize better known inductive patterns of recursion.
+As variations on anamorphisms, there are \emph{apomorphisms}~\cite{VeU98Fun}, which may generate subterms monolithically rather than step by step; \emph{futumorphisms}~\cite{UuV99Pri}, which may generate multiple levels of a subterm in a single step, rather than just one; and many other anonymous schemes that dualize better known inductive patterns of recursion.

 Recursion schemes that combined the features of inductive and coinductive datatypes were also considered.
-The \emph{hylomorphism} arises when an anamorphism is followed by a catamorphism, and the \emph{metamorphism} is when they are the other way around.
-A more sophisticated recursion scheme is the \emph{dynamorphism} which encodes dynamic programming schemes, where a lookup table is coinductively constructed in an inductive computation over the input.
+A \emph{hylomorphism}~\cite{MFP91Fun} arises when an anamorphism is followed by a catamorphism, and a \emph{metamorphism}~\cite{Gibbons05Meta} is when they are the other way around.
+A more sophisticated recursion scheme gives \emph{dynamorphisms}~\cite{KV06Rec} which encodes dynamic programming algorithms, where a lookup table is coinductively constructed in an inductive computation over the input.